 - Product or service has a clear value chain and roadmap

 - Financial projections are based on clear and reasonable assumptions

 - Venture has strong revenue model that shows clear understanding of key cost drivers, revenue streams

 - Venture has attractive unit economics and margins

 Social Impact Potential

-Winning ventures design business models that integrate social and financial impact.
+Strong ventures design business models that integrate social, economic, and/or environmental impact with their financial impact.
 The Social Impact Assessment is a key indicator of a venture’s potential to generate positive social returns beyond the status quo.

 Social Impact Value Proposition

 - Venture addresses a clearly defined social challenge